nicolasrlima/turno-fe-take-home-project/README.md

 Go to [http://localhost:3000](http://localhost:3000) with your browser to see web app.

+## Testing the app

+- Populate the fields with a valid data.
+- Click the "Generate Label" button.
+- Wait for the label preview to be generated.
+- Click print.
+- You should be redirected to a printable page.

 ## Assumptions

 - The API key is valid and has the necessary permissions to generate shipping labels.